NetRecipes/NetRecipes.github.io/content/courses/dapr-aspire/state-management.md

 Now, when you run your setup, you should see Aspire dashboard.

-You can visit the `ServiceA`'s Swagger endpoint, with `/swagger` at the end of the url
+You can visit the `ServiceA`'s Swagger endpoint, with `/swagger` at the end of the URL

 ![Aspire Dashboard](https://i.ibb.co/rRYSxnwd/state-management-aspire-dashboard.png)